-Please contact Cherry Johnson, Collections Manager, at 256.351.4510 or by email at email@example.com before bringing any objects to the museum.
+Please contact the Cook Museum using the form below before bringing any objects to the museum.
 If you would like to start the discussion by sending a picture of the item you wish to donate, that would be great!
-Here is the information that must be provided when you call or email:
+Here is the information that must be provided when you email:

 - A description of the object

 - What you believe the object to be

 - How did you come to have the object?

 - Any history or related information about the object that might help us make a decision